webpack-contrib/css-loader/README.md

 Default: `'array'`

 Allows exporting styles as array with modules, string or [constructable stylesheet](https://developers.google.com/web/updates/2019/02/constructable-stylesheets) (i.e. [`CSSStyleSheet`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet)).
-Default value is `'array'`, i.e. loader exports array of modules with specific API which is used in `style-loader` or other.
+The default value is `'array'`, i.e. loader exports an array of modules with a specific API which is used in `style-loader` or other.

 **webpack.config.js**